West Coast Division (The Gambia): Local administration

 Government (City of Banjul) Act (Amended 1988), The Kanifing Municipal Council Act 1991 and the Provinces Act.
 There were seven local governments defined each subdivided into districts and wards.
 The Mayor who is the chairperson of the council and the council members of each council is elected by people of the area.
 The legislations indicating the roles were not clearly defined, but the council is responsible for finance, services and planning for each sector under it.
-Around 25 per cent of the budget is provisioned by the central government.
-The council also has a Alkalo or Seyfo representative, a Chief representative, a youth nominee, a woman nominee and other nominated members of local interest groups.
+Around 25 per cent of the budget is funded by the central government.
+The council also has a Alkalo or Seyfo representative, the representative of the Chief, a youth nominee, a woman nominee and other nominated members of local interest groups.

 West Coast Region, now the Brikama LGA, is divided into nine districts, namely, Foni Bintang-Karenai, Foni Bondali, Foni Brefet, Foni Jarrol, Foni Kansala, Kombo Central, Kombo East, Kombo North/Saint Mary and Kombo South.
 The city and area council elections were held during April 2002, when Ahmed Gibril Jassy, an APRC candidate became the Mayor, winning unopposed.
 The council was led by Alliance for Patriotic Reorientation and Construction (APRC), which won 22 out of the 24 seats, with the other two seats won by independents.